 Create a Memorable Visual Identity

 Your visual identity is the face of your brand.
-It includes your logo, colors, typography, and other visual elements that make your brand instantly recognizable.
+It includes your logo, colours, typography, and other visual elements that make your brand instantly recognizable.
 Invest in a professional designer to create a memorable visual identity that reflects your brand’s personality and values.

 Develop a Consistent Brand Voice